Cray-HPE/docs-csm/operations/network/management_network/collect_data.md

 # Collect Data

+Collect the input data needed to generate switch configs.

 ## Prerequisites

-- SSH access to the switches.
+- SSH access to the switches
-- SLS API access.
+- System Layout Service (SLS) API access

+## Procedure

 1. Retrieve the most up-to-date SHCD spreadsheet.
 Accuracy in this spreadsheet is critical.